Naveen0903/POC/README.md

-My college mini projects for any queries contact me.
+College assignment projects for any queries contact me.